City on a Hill (TV series): Season 3 (2022)

-Development
+Production

 The show was picked up by Showtime in May 2018.
+Although set in early 1990s Boston, filming primarily took place in New York City, with some external filming in Boston.

 Release

 The series premiered on June 16, 2019.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported a 76% approval rating with an average score of 6.9/10, based on 37 reviews.
 The website's critical consensus reads, "Though City on a Hill's meandering story can't quite match its ambitions, it's entertaining—and even occasionally riveting—to watch Kevin Bacon and company take on bureaucracy."
 Metacritic, which uses a weighted average, assigned a score of 65 out of 100 based on 22 critics, indicating "generally favorable reviews".